 Common airbag defects include failing to deploy during an accident or deploying unexpectedly while the car is being driven.
 In the largest auto recall in history, airbag manufacturer Takata recalled tens of millions of vehicles for an issue that caused the inflator to explode, shooting out shards of dangerous shrapnel that could cause injury or death.

 - Airbag doesn't have tethers or tethers don't work

 Serving Clients Throughout Pennsylvania

 Manufacturers of defective auto safety systems should be held accountable for their negligence.
 If you or a loved one was injured as a result of defective seat belts and airbags, get in touch with Metzger Wickersham for a free and confidential consultation.
-Our attorneys serve clients throughout the state from offices in Harrisburg, York, Wilkes-Barre, Lancaster, Shippensburg, and Pottsville.
+Our attorneys serve clients throughout the state from offices in Harrisburg, Lancaster, Pottsville, Shippensburg, Wilkes-Barre, Williamsport, and York.

 Call us today at (888) 286-2850 for a free evaluation of your case.

 Contact a Personal Injury Lawyer with Our Firm

 At Metzger Wickersham, serving Harrisburg, Shippensburg, Lancaster, York, and Wilkes-Barre and communities throughout Pennsylvania, an injury lawyer may be able to help if you or a loved one has been injured because of a vehicle defect.
 You can receive a free initial consultation and you don't pay us unless you win.

 Have you suffered serious injuries by a defective airbag or seat belt?
 Contact us at (888) 286-2850 to arrange a consultation with a Harrisburg personal injury attorney.